Edgar Schein biography and books

 - “Humble Inquiry is the fine art of drawing someone out, of asking questions to which you do not already know the answer, of building a relationship based on curiosity and interest in the other person.”

-Publications and books by Edgar Schein et al.
+Books and Publications by Edgar Schein et al.

 - 1999.
 Process consultation revisited: Building the helping relationship.
-Reading, MA: Addison-Wesley.
+Addison-Wesley.

 - 1999.
 Sense and nonsense about culture and climate.
 Sloan School of Management, Massachusetts Institute of Technology.